Black Hispanic and Latino Americans: In media

 In January 2020, The Owl House began airing on the Disney Channel.
-The series would feature Luz Noceda, a Afro-Latino character whose parents are from the Dominican Republic, and was based on a friend of the show's creator, Dana Terrace, Luz Batista, who insisted that the character be Dominican like her.
+The series would feature Luz Noceda, an Afro-Latino character whose parents are from the Dominican Republic, and was based on a friend of the show's creator, Dana Terrace, Luz Batista, who insisted that the character be Dominican like her.

 In February 2021, LATV Networks, LLC premiered Blacktinidad, the first national TV series focusing specifically on the black Latin experience.